Hausen am Albis

-Hausen am Albis is a village in the district of Affoltern in the canton of Zürich in Switzerland.
+Hausen am Albis is a municipality in the district of Affoltern in the canton of Zürich in Switzerland.

 History

 Hausen am Albis may be first mentioned in 869 as Husun, though this reference is questionable.
 In 1242 it was mentioned as Husen.

 Geography

 Hausen am Albis has an area of 13.7 km2.
 Of this area, 58% is used for agricultural purposes, while 29% is forested.
 Of the rest of the land, 10.7% is settled (buildings or roads) and the remainder (2.3%) is non-productive (rivers, glaciers or mountains).

 The municipality is located on the southern side of the Albis pass.
 It includes sections of the village known as Heisch and Ebertswil as well as hamlets and individual houses.
 Until 1911 it was known simply as Hausen.